SK00BY/SK00BY-LINUX-SKIN-CHANGER/README.md

 # SK00BY
 SK00BY is a improved version of Chameleon by @axxie.
 Personally I felt like I needed to change a few things to make it safer and easier to use.

+# THIS IS NOT MEANT FOR ONLINE PLAY, USE AT YOUR OWN RISK!!!

 # HOW TO INJECT: